MatthewBCooke/Pathfinder/README.md

 ## Usage Example

-1. The program can be opened by calling `pathfinder` if installed through PyPi or by navigating to your install location and calling `python pathfinder.py` in a terminal window.
+1. The program can be opened by calling `pathfinder` (type `pathfinder` into a terminal window) if installed through PyPi or by navigating to your install location and calling (typing into terminal) `python pathfinder.py` in a terminal window.
 See [**Installation**](https://github.com/MatthewBCooke/Pathfinder/wiki/Installation) for install instructions.

 2. This will open up the main GUI window.